Chuckles Bites the Dust: Background

-Chuckles's first on-camera appearance was in the episode "The Snow Must Go On".
+Chuckles's first on-camera appearance was in the first-season episode "The Snow Must Go On".
 Richard Schaal portrays Chuckles when he arrives at TV station WJM the morning after a city election, to find the news staff—having lost contact with City Hall during a blizzard—still on the air.
 Chuckles has the election results in his newspaper, and announces the winner of the mayoral race on the air in clown character.

-In season 3, Chuckles had a brief non-speaking role in the third-season episode titled "Who's in Charge Here?", where he was portrayed by an uncredited extra.
+Chuckles had a brief non-speaking role in the third-season episode titled "Who's in Charge Here?", where he was portrayed by an uncredited extra.
 In this episode, Chuckles meets with Lou Grant, who has been temporarily promoted to WJM's program manager.
 Chuckles is seen arriving for the meeting in full clown makeup.
-Mark Gordon next played Chuckles in "Son of 'But, Seriously Folks'".
+Mark Gordon next played Chuckles in the fourth-season episode "Son of 'But, Seriously Folks'".
 Aside from these appearances, Chuckles, like Phyllis Lindstrom's husband Lars, existed only off-stage.

 Reception

-In 2009, this episode was ranked No. 1 on TV Guide's "100 Greatest Episodes Of All Time".
+In 1997, this episode was ranked No. 1 on TV Guide's "100 Greatest Episodes Of All Time".
 The episode was written by David Lloyd, for which he won the Emmy Award for Outstanding Writing in a Comedy Series.

 Splitsider said that the episode "found a way to even make death funny, and that’s what makes it one of the most human—not to mention hilarious—episodes ever."

 The funeral scene was directly parodied in the "It's the Great Pancake, Cleveland Brown" episode of The Cleveland Show.